mkesselb/emsed-rtsc/README.md

 Optional Task - Real-Time Dashboard
 - WebSocket Integration
-  - [ ] Integrate a WebSocket using Spring to provide real-time updates of incidents
+  - [x] Integrate a WebSocket using Spring to provide real-time updates of incidents
 - UI (Optional)
   - [ ] Implement a simple UI using Thymeleaf to visualize these real-time updates.
 This is for extra points and is not mandatory
+    - [x] Implemented a simple UI (HTML/JS)
+    - [ ] Implement with Thymeleaf

 Optional Task - Dockerization
 - Docker Setup